silverjuke/silverjuke/docs/skinning.md

 - VolDown, VolUp, Mute

   Clicks on these targets alter the main volume.
-In the default skin we  do  not use  the  buttons  and only use a volume slider defined by the <scrollbar> tag VolSlider.
+In the default skin we  do  not use  the  buttons  and only use a volume slider defined by the scrollbar-tag VolSlider.
 However, in  the  skin  Silveriness  Touched  we  use  the  targets "VolDown" and "VolUp"

 - WorkspaceDown, WorkspaceLeft, WorkspaceRight, WorkspaceUp

   These targets alter the horizontal or vertical position in the  browser.
-Also note the <scrollbar> targets WorkspaceHScroll and WorkspaceVScroll.
+Also note the scrollbar-targets WorkspaceHScroll and WorkspaceVScroll.

 - WorkspacePageDown, WorkspacePageLeft, WorkspacePageRight, WorkspacePageUp